Bruz Fletcher Project: Remembering a Gay Voice

 Just as clever and brazen as Bruz was with his lyrics, Casey decorated film sets with a bold lavender touch that went beyond his over the top floral bouquets.
 For instance, in Intermezzo Casey placed a wholly unnecessary, full frontal nude MALE sculpture on the windowsill.
 Its white porcelain form against the white drapes did not immediately steal attention from nearby star Leslie Howard.
 Its camouflage kept it invisible to most viewers but a discerning queer eye finds this incongruous and gratuitous erotic element totally distracting.
 Its pose, just turned away form the camera enough not to expose its genitals, is a complete and surprising tease.
 Casey accomplished in a visual way exactly what Bruz was doing onstage, flaunting his sexuality in open but discreetly enough that only those who wanted to see it would.

 His father Arch wrote referring to Casey in 1939, "Our family is located here.
 Two of the sons are in state civil service.
 One is in the moving pictures, with some degree of success, and best of all are healthy and happy in their chosen work."
-The American Institute of Decorators gave Casey a "special award citation" for his "unusual imagination" for his work on The Secret Life of Walter Mitty in 1947.
+But family members recall that some of the Roberts's siblings remained uncomfortable with his sexuality even long after his death.
+The American Institute of Decorators gave Casey a "special award citation" for his unusual imagination" for his work on The Secret Life of Walter Mitty in 1947.
 His name often appeared with Bruz's in the society and gossip columns.
-He died of a heart attack in 1948.
+Casey wrote and appeared in a number of detailed articles about his work at a designer that a fascinating behind the sceens look at filmmaking, his creative sensiblities, work ethic and phenominal eye for detail.
+Casey died of a heart attack in 1948.
 He was broke in spite of having just earned a large salary for "Joan of Arc" as he had incurred much debt while out of work between jobs.
 He had been living at 1139 Larabee Street in West Hollywood.
 A cousin kindly emailed me the family history, a few Fletcher Family/Laurel Hall articles and the following obituary:

 Wayne County Press, June 2, 1949, p1, c6: